jbock-java/jbock/SPAGHETTI.md

 These are the simplest non-positional parameters, a.k.a. *options*.

 To declare a flag, simply
-declare an optionEnum method that returns
+declare an option method that returns
 `boolean` or `Boolean`.

 ````java